HubTurbo/HubTurbo/docs/testing.md

 ## Unit Tests

 Unit tests are meant to extensively test the functionality of a HubTurbo component.
 In most cases, this should be done without the use of File I/O. When testing file I/O components, however, do remember to include code to clean up the project directory at the end of the test, such as through [`UITest.clearTestFolder()`](../src/test/java/guitests/UITest.java).

+## Additional Tools

+- [mockito](http://mockito.org/) is used in HubTurbo's tests suite to create clean and verifiable stubbed classes.
+Refer to [mockito's docs](http://mockito.github.io/mockito/docs/current/org/mockito/Mockito.html) for more information, guides and caveats when using *mockito*.